dolcevitavibes/Smart-Travel-Planner-Route-Optimizer/README.md

 # Smart Travel Planner and Route Optimizer

 ## Summary
 This project is an AI-based travel planner that recommends destinations based on user preferences such as budget, time, and travel preferences.
-It also provides optimized routes between selected destinations using mock data.
+It also provides optimized routes between selected destinations.

 ## Features
 - **Destination Recommendations**: Based on budget, vacation type, and time.